groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/vsdm-to-dotm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSDM"
+        - icon: "far fa-file-alt"
           title: " About VSDM File Format"
           content: |
             Files with VSDM extension are drawing files created with Microsoft Visio application that supports macros.
 VSDM files are OPC/XML drawings that are similar to VSDX but also provide the capability to run macros when the file is opened.
-Macros are user defined actions/steps that are developed in Visual Basic for Applications (VBA) and can be used to perform repeatitive tasks.
-VSDM file format was introduced with the launch of Microsoft Visio 2013.
-Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
+Macros are user-defined actions/steps that are developed in Visual Basic for Applications (VBA) and can be used to perform repetitive tasks.

           link: "https://docs.fileformat.com/image/vsdm/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-DOTM"
           title: " About DOTM File Format"
           content: |
             A file with DOTM extension represents template file created with Microsoft Word 2007 or higher.
 It is similar to the popular DOCX file format other than it retains the user defined settings for reuse in case of creating new documents.
 Such documents are more often used in offices where a standard template file is generated with settings like page information, margins, default layout and macros, and is used to create new documents from it when required.
 DOTM files, however, save macros, that are a series of commands in the form of recorded actions for automatic completion of a task.
 This helps save time in carrying out actions that are repeated in completion of a task.